 Bubba, if you don't have a clue, just call me.
 I'll do'er fer ya!

 All we sell is carpet that can be used either indoor or outdoor.
 The carpets are made to be for water and sun resistant!
 The fibers are treated for UV protection and the carpet backings are made for a water or damp environment.
 The backing is typically rubber and in most cases needs to be glued to the substrate.
 (Bubba, that's the surface you're putting on the carpet on!
 You know the floor of the boat or the floor of the outhouse!)
 The fibers are made with the colors embedded in them, so there is no dye process involved.
 The fibers are really a form or nylon type material and as such generally can be singed or scorched on the edges just like we've done for years with our nylon ropes.

 However, you won't notice the fibers as being harsh or rough like the old grass indoor/outdoor carpet.
 The fibers are actually quite soft and can be very plush.

-2. Buy carpet such as the Berber or 40oz with Aqua loc that can be rolled up in the winter months and stored until, what'd ya call it?
+2. Buy carpet such as the Berber or 40oz with NuWave backing that can be rolled up in the winter months and stored until, what'd ya call it?
 Oh yeah, Spring!

 I've seen some carpets priced lower than your's, how come?

-Well, there will always be some differences in pricing but we've seen major 4 reasons for our carpet prices differing.
+Well, there will always be some differences in pricing but we've seen major 3 reasons for our carpet prices differing.